 FRIDAY, March 5 (HealthDay News) — The benefits of breast-feeding for infants are numerous and well-known, but researchers are finding more and more that breast-feeding can be a boon to mom’s health as well.
 “The study, which was scheduled to be presented Friday at an American Heart Association conference on cardiovascular health in San Francisco, found that middle-age women who consistently breast-fed their children had waist circumferences that were an average of 2.6 inches smaller than women who had never breast-fed… …’Belly… fat is the least healthy place for women to store fat, and breast-feeding really seems to be targeting this bad fat,’ said study author Candace McClure, a postdoctoral scholar at the University of Pittsburgh.

-Our sponsor is not responsible for and has had no influence over the creation, selection or presentation of evidence-based or other information or resources provided on this site.
+Our sponsors are not responsible for and have had no influence over the creation, selection or presentation of evidence-based or other information or resources provided on this site.